 “Yes, we absolutely need to know all the doom and gloom because we are approaching a crossroads, and if we don’t take action it could be too late.
 But traveling the world I’d see so many projects of restoration, animal and plant species being rescued from the brink of extinction, people tackling what seemed impossible and not giving up.

 Those are the stories that should have equal time, because they’re what gives people hope.
 If you don’t have hope, why bother?
 Why should I bother to think about my ecological footprint if I don’t think that what I do is going to make a difference?” – Jane Goodall Still has Hope for Us Humans, New York Times

-A Generation X story to it’s core, We Want the Airwaves documents and addresses this problem while also capturing a rare moment in Hollywood: where the digital dividebetween standard definition and high definition and between broadcast and streaming began.
+A Generation X story to it’s core, We Want the Airwaves documents and addresses this problem while also capturing a rare moment in Hollywood: where the digital dividebetween standard definition and high definition and between broadcast and streaming all began.